Prompt-Based Length Controlled Generation with Reinforcement Learning: Experiments

 \subsubsection{Training of standard prompt extractor}

-In our method, we train both a GPT-style model as a generative extractor and a BERT model as a discriminative extractor.
-In particularly, we fine-tune the pre-trained GPT2-small and BERT-small model from huggingface~\citep{wolf2019huggingface}.
+As discussed in Section~\ref{Sec:3.1}, we train two types of models, \textit{i.e.,} generative and discriminative models, to serve as a standard prompt extractor.
+In particular, we fine-tune a GPT-style model (GPT2-small) as a generative extractor and a BERT-small model as a discriminative extractor.
+Both pre-trained checkpoints are obtained from huggingface~\citep{wolf2019huggingface}.
 We use the augmented input data as discussed in Section~\ref{Sec:4.2.1}.
-To make it clear, we use the original articles of CNNDM and NYT, and first sample a standard control prompt for each article, and then sample an augmented prompt template from a pre-designed set.
+To make it clear, we use the original articles of CNNDM and NYT, and first sample a SCP for each article, and then sample an augmented prompt template from a pre-designed set.
 Next, we randomly assign the target length values between 50 and 150 to each article to form the finalized augmented template.
-Each original article associated with its augmented template serves as input data, and the standard control prompt is used as the expected prediction.
-Finally, we can train the extractor to output the corresponding standard control prompts, as listed in Table~\ref{tab:1}.
-Note that the type of ``\texttt{none}'' is only used to train the standard prompt extractor, since it has nothing to do with RL if no constraint is on lengths.
+Each original article associated with its augmented template serves as input data, and its corresponding SCP serves as the expected prediction, to finally train the standard prompt extractor.

-Experiments show that both BERT-small and GPT-small models can be trained to obtain 100.0\% validation and test accuracy for extracting standard control prompts when rounded to 1-decimal-place in percentage.
-It shows that this extra module does not introduce much noise or accuracy loss, whose learning curve is given in Appendix~\ref{Appendix:stan_prompt}.
-We use BERT-small discriminative extractor in later experiments, in which we can directly get clear minimum and maximum target values.